-Spy x Family is a story about an immensely charming family that are anything but typical.
+Spy x Family is a story about an immensely charming family that is anything but typical.
 The father Loid aka Twilight is a spy, the mother Yor is an assassin, and the daughter Anya is a telepath.
-They were all brought together by Twilight because he needed a family to complete his mission that requires he infiltrate the highly prestigious Eden Academy to get close to his target Donovan Desmond.
+They were all brought together by Twilight because he needed a family to complete a mission that requires him to infiltrate the highly prestigious Eden Academy to get close to his target Donovan Desmond.

 As far as characters go, Spy x Family features a lot of interesting and likable personalities.
 Loid and Yor are two of my favorites, but Anya is the shining star of the bunch with her funny expressions and remarks.
 The faces she makes are comedy gold.
 She also has a big heart, which adds a lot of endearing moments to this series as well.

 This is a family of mysterious misfits that share more in common than they realize; Each with secrets of their own that make for an interesting dynamic, and this in turn, adds a lot of humor to the dialogue and interactions between them.
 And of course, there’s the fact that Anya knows everyone’s secrets, but keeps this a secret as well, which makes this scenario that much more comical.